La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Why are verbs defined the way they are?

-English uses a limited set of prepositions that are reused across various verbs and thus have no fixed meaning.
-Compare the usage of the English preposition _to_:
+English uses a limited set of prepositions that are reused across various verbs and, thus, have no fixed meaning.
+For example, consider the English preposition _to_:

 > _I speak to you._